Four Strategic Positions¶

 Common Pitfalls to Avoid:

-The Two-Axis Transformation Trap
+The Diagonal Transformation Trap

 Symptoms: Aggressive transformation timelines, simultaneous re-platforming and process overhauls, widespread disruption